Fiserv (FISV)

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-For Fiserv, its two-year annual EPS growth of 12.3% was lower than its five-year trend.
-This wasn’t great, but at least the company was successful in other measures of financial health.
+For Fiserv, its two-year annual EPS growth of 7% was lower than its five-year trend.
+We hope its growth can accelerate in the future.

-In Q3, Fiserv reported adjusted EPS of $2.04, down from $2.30 in the same quarter last year.
-This print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects Fiserv’s full-year EPS of $9.16 to grow 23.9%.
+In Q4, Fiserv reported adjusted EPS of $1.99, down from $2.51 in the same quarter last year.
+Despite falling year on year, this print beat analysts’ estimates by 4.6%.
+Over the next 12 months, Wall Street expects Fiserv’s full-year EPS of $8.64 to shrink by 5.3%.

 8. Return on Equity

-Over the last five years, Fiserv has averaged an ROE of 8.8%, uninspiring for a company operating in a sector where the average shakes out around 10%.
-We’re optimistic Fiserv can turn the ship around given its success in other measures of financial health.
+Over the last five years, Fiserv has averaged an ROE of 9.2%, uninspiring for a company operating in a sector where the average shakes out around 10%.

 9. Balance Sheet Assessment